josmar-crwdstffng/angular/aio/README.md

 * `yarn example-e2e` - run all e2e tests for examples.
 Available options:
   - `--setup`: generate boilerplate, force webdriver update & other setup, then run tests.
-  - `--local`: run e2e tests with the local version of Angular contained in the "dist" folder.
+  - `--local`: run e2e tests with the local version of Angular contained in the `dist` directory.
                _Requires `--setup` in order to take effect._
   - `--filter=foo`: limit e2e tests to those containing the word "foo".